hossainsmshakib/BookLibrary/README.md

 Task 2:
 1. Check if a user exists or not.
-2. Create a list of userId (5 user id, create without loop).
+2. Create a list of newUserId.
 3. If exist then create history else continue.